gitana/alpaca/site/index.md

 ---
 layout: page
-title: Welcome to Alpaca!
+title: Easy Web Forms for jQuery
+title2: Alpaca - Easy Web Forms for jQuery
-#tagline: Easy Forms for jQuery
+#tagline: Web Forms for jQuery and Bootstrap
 ---
 {% include JB/setup %}

 Alpaca provides the easiest and fastest way to generate interactive forms for the web and mobile devices.
 It runs simply as HTML5 or more elaborately using Bootstrap, jQuery Mobile or jQuery UI.
 Alpaca uses Handlebars